 4. Noise level

 Most European manufactured and/or new dishwashers are very quiet.
 The noise level is especially important considering that the machine may run for a few hours non-stop before completing a full clean cycle.
 Will you be comfortable going about your business when it is running right next to you for that duration of time?
+See the quietest dishwashers on the market in the UK here.

 This is especially important if you live in a small flat or your bedroom or living room is close to where you keep your dishwasher.